 All around, this is another healthy recipe from the nutrition label perspective.
 The calories are coming from healthy fats (feta + olive oil), wholesome carbs (chickpeas + quinoa) and sustaining protein (quinoa + others).
 The sugar is super low in this dish, which is awesome because sugar is a tough thing to avoid when eating.
 Plus, you’re getting some vegetables from the spinach that is included here.

-Let’s get economical with this Basil Quinoa and Chickpea Salad with Tahini Dressing:
+Let’s get economical with this Quinoa Chickpea Salad with Tahini Dressing.
+Here is the calculation of the cost for making this healthy vegan salad:

 - 1 cup quinoa – $2.40